furesoft/Avalonia.Auth/README.md

 ## Extending

-You can add your own providers by implementing `IAuthProvider` and customizing the button as needed.
+You can add your own providers by implementing `AuthProvider` and registering them in the Splat IoC container.

 ## Sample